A double ascent of the iconic Mont Ventoux is among the highlights of this year’s Tour de France, which starts in Brest on Saturday 26 June

 The Brittany Grand Départ also means a finish up the Mur de Bretagne on stage two, where it will be climbed twice.
 The final throes of the stage will be contested up the steep gradients of the hill’s final two kilometres.

 La Course by Le Tour de France, the women’s one-day race, will tackle the same route, with Great Britain’s Lizzie Deignan the defending champion.

 A sprint finish is expected in Pontivy on stage three, before the race ends its stay in Brittany with another bunch gallop anticipated in Fougères.

 Early time trial then into the Alps

-The 27km time trial on stage five, from Change to Laval, will shake up the general classification – the longest time trial in the Tour’s first week since 2008.
+The 27km time trial on stage five, from Changé to Laval, should shake up the general classification – the longest time trial in the Tour’s first week since 2008.

-The race’s first summit finish, at Tignes after a 21km climb with a 5.6 per cent average gradient, then concludes stage nine before the first rest day.
+The race’s first summit finish is on stage nine at Tignes after a 21km climb with a 5.6 per cent average gradient, before the first rest day.

 Double dose of Ventoux